ReactiveMongo/reactivemongo-site/releases/1.0/documentation/tutorial/setup.md

 ReactiveMongo is tested against Akka from version 2.3.13 up to 2.6.x (2.6.5 for now).

+**Pekko dependency:**

+If you use the [Pekko](https://pekko.apache.org/) based distribution and your project that already has a Pekko dependency, it must be compatible with the version pulled in by ReactiveMongo.

+ReactiveMongo is tested against Pekko from version 1.0.x.

 **Scalafix:**

 A Scalafix module is available to enforce good integration with (or [migrate](../release-details.html#migration) from previous releases).